Boris0318/MVP_FinTech/README.md

     ```bash
     streamlit run app.py
     ```
-6. If you are too lazy for all this setup, try the available public online application I deployed with this code on: https://mvpfintech-boris.streamlit.app/
+6. If you are too lazy for all this setup, try the available public online application I deployed using this code on: https://mvpfintech-boris.streamlit.app/

     This will start the application, and it should open in your web browser.